Richardinho/carracci/README.md

 #carracci

-A browser based tool with command line facilities for creating and editing uml diagrams
+A browser based tool for creating and editing uml diagrams

 ###Features